DSC-Capstone/dsc-capstone.github.io/student/syllabus.md

 ### Discussion (domain)

-Two hours per week will be devoted to discussion about domain specific topics; you must attend the section for your choice of domain.
+Two hours per week will be devoted to discussion about domain specific topics (1hr in section; 1hr in office hours); you must attend the section for your choice of domain.
 Discussion will involve discussion about readings and assignments, so it is imperative that you complete the relevant assignments *before attending discussion section*.
 Each section begins with a set of questions to which you will write a response; your response will serve to drive the class discussion. **If you do not ask questions in discussion section, no discussion will occur.** Domains are run by mentors, not instructors; you must actively participate in discussion.

 ### Remark on how the course is split